-British Columbia-born singer and songwriter John McLachlan began writing and performing his songs in 1979 in local folk clubs in Vancouver.
+BC born singer/songwriter John McLachlan began writing and performing in folk clubs in Vancouver in 1979.
 Over the next 20 years he presented his original songs about his own experiences and historical events in hundreds of theatres, festivals, clubs and schools.

 John McLachlan became hooked on historically-based songs in grade 4 when student teacher Ms. Dolan played Gordon Lightfoot’s “Canadian Railroad Trilogy.”
-As a teenager he picked up an old guitar his dad had lying around and started to learn chords and sing the songs of the singer-songwriters he loved.
-He wrote his first song when he was 19, at the same time he began playing at a small folk club in North Vancouver, BC.
+As a teenager he picked up his dad’s old guitar his dad and started to learn words and chords of singer-songwriters he loved.
+He wrote his first song at 19 when he began playing at a small folk club in North Vancouver, BC.

 From 1983 to 1985 he studied in the commercial music program at Capilano University.
-Voice lessons, theory, ensemble playing, music business courses, and also meeting up with lots of other young musicians gave him the courage to take his songs and present them “out there” in a bigger way.
+Voice lessons, theory, ensemble playing, music business courses, and meeting up with lots of other young musicians gave him the courage present his songs “out there” in a bigger way.

 In 1985 with a small group of fellow musicians he formed a band and presented his first (of many) concerts at the venerable Vancouver East Cultural Centre.
-Granted, heavily stacked with friends and family, the sell-out show gave him a major kick to know that there was something there worth pursuing.
+Heavily stacked with friends and family, the sell-out show gave him a major kick to know that there was something there worth pursuing.

-By the late 90s, the tank was getting low and it’s here he pulled the “music” bus to the side of the road.
-Other interests came along in the form of graphic design and arts management.
-Learning design from his artist father and using his experience with performing artists and arts organizations he pulled away from touring and writing.
-The work he’d done and his interest in the business side of the arts brought him to run two arts service organizations (BC Touring Council and Creative City Network of Canada) and more recently to coordinate two arts grant programs funded by the BC Arts Council
+By the late 90s, the tank was getting low and he pulled the music bus to the side of the road.
+Learning graphic design from his artist father and using his experience with artists and arts organizations he launched a new career in graphic design and arts administration.
+He ran two arts service organizations (BC Touring Council and Creative City Network of Canada) and coordinated two arts grant programs funded by the BC Arts Council.